SalieriLu/BearingFaultDiagnostics/README.md

 Brief description of the provided code/data

-- `get_velocity_feature.m`:
+- `Signal_processing_v3_all.py`:  Python file for data preparation and signal processing.
+Generates training and test datasets.

 The corresponding data repositories can be downloaded at: https://data.mendeley.com/drafts/ms2zktk6v9
-NOTE: Please contact Prof. Chao Hu, chaohu@iastate.edu, for any questions.
+NOTE: Please contact Hao Lu, hlu1@iastate.edu, for any questions.